Theory of shifts, shocks, and the intimate connections to $L^2$-type a posteriori error analysis of numerical schemes for hyperbolic problems: Introduction

 The remainder of this paper is organized as follows: in \Cref{sec:statement} we introduce basic concepts and present our main results.
-In \Cref{describe_theory}, we give a brief introduction to the key ideas behind the theory of shifts and $a$-contraction, and we present a more detailed overview of our proof.
+In \Cref{describe_theory}, we give a brief introduction to the key ideas behind the theories of shifts and $a$-contraction, and we sketch how we will use them to derive quantitative estimates.
 In \Cref{sec:technical}, we give some technical lemmas we will need. \Cref{construction_section} is devoted to the description of our numerical scheme and the construction of the key ancillary function $\hat\psi$.
 In \Cref{algo_section} we describe our error estimator.
 In \Cref{Revelation_section}, we collect the key calculations used in our error estimator (including the proof of our essential estimate \eqref{control_l21206}, below).
 In \Cref{sec:proof_conv_thm}, we prove \Cref{conv_thm}. \Cref{sec:op-ed} is devoted to heuristics of the expected convergence behavior of our error estimator when using dG schemes with polynomials of degree $0$ and an upwind type numerical flux.
 Finally, in \Cref{sec:numerical_experiments} we introduce the MATLAB implementation of our numerical scheme and associated error estimator and give the results of numerical experiments.